 Mercy’s Open House is scheduled for October 19th from 10:00 am to 1:00 pm.
 Come visit our renovated campus and learn more about what makes Mercy Magic.

 High School Placement Test

-We offer an opportunity for students to take the High School Placement Test right here at Mercy on Saturday, December 1st at 8:00 am.
-If you are not able to make it on December 1st, don't worry—the test is offered again on Saturday, December 8th at an alternate location.
+We offer an opportunity for students to take the High School Placement Test right here at Mercy on Saturday, December 7th at 8:00 am if it is not being offered at your current Archdiocesan grade school.
+If you are not able to make it on December 7th, don't worry—the test is offered again on Saturday, December 14th at an alternate location.
 Register online to take the High School Placement Test.